 Another thing to note, hardy hibiscus do not like to dry out too much.
 They actually can take quite a bit of water and can grow in marshy conditions as well.
 Full sun is always best for the biggest flower display, as well as the best foliage color on the burgundy leaf varieties.

 People are always wanting more of these tropical-looking hardy plants.
 Luckily, breeders are constantly improving hardy hibiscus and adding more colors to the palette.
-Places like Walter's Gardens are at the forefront of hardy hibiscus breeding.
 Almost every year, they release new varieties with darker foliage colors, new floral patterns, higher bud counts, and better branching.
-Keep an eye out for the Summerific collection, a great option for the home garden.
+Keep an eye out for the Summerific collection, an excellent option for the home garden.

 'Blue River II' Hibiscus